Analysis of Multipartite Entanglement Distribution using a Central Quantum-Network Node: Verification of Analytical Expressions for Rate and Fidelity

-In Figure \ref{fig:verification:fidelity_qlink}, we do the same but for the fidelity, but apart from the leading-order expression (obtained from combining Eq. \eqref{eq:factory_fidelity} with Eq. \eqref{eq:factory_fidelity_approx}) we also include the lower bound (obtained from combining Eq. \eqref{eq:factory_fidelity} with Eq. \eqref{eq:factory_fidelity_bound}).
+On the right in Figure \ref{fig:verification:rate_fidelity_qlink}, we do the same but for the fidelity, but apart from the leading-order expression (obtained from combining Eq. \eqref{eq:factory_fidelity} with Eq. \eqref{eq:factory_fidelity_approx}) we also include the lower bound (obtained from combining Eq. \eqref{eq:factory_fidelity} with Eq. \eqref{eq:factory_fidelity_bound}).
 Again we see close agreement for the leading-order expression for small values of $q_\text{link}$.
-Remarkably, deviations are still below the order of magnitude of percents for $q_\text{link} \sim 1$.
+Remarkably, it remains highly accurate even for $q_\text{link} \sim 1$.
 The lower bound does not attain the same level of agreement.
 While it is tight for very small values of $q_\text{link}$, the lower bound on the fidelity starts decreasing at $q_\text{link} \approx 0.015$, even though the fidelity itself is a monotonically increasing function.
 Consequently, the bound is very loose already for $q_\text{link} \gtrapprox 0.015$. \\

-In Figure \ref{fig:verification:fidelity_pmem}, the fidelity is considered as a function of $p_\text{mem}$, for a small value of $q_\text{link}$ (0.01).
+On the left in Figure \ref{fig:verification:fidelity_pmem_and_N}, the fidelity is considered as a function of $p_\text{mem}$, for a small value of $q_\text{link}$ (0.01).
 Both the leading-order expression and lower bound remain remarkably close as $1 - p_\text{mem}$ grows, up to the point where the fidelity becomes close to that of a maximally-mixed state.
 This seems to suggest that as long as $q_\text{link}$ is small, the analytical expressions are accurate for all values of $p_\text{mem}$ that allow for the generation of useful entanglement.
-We note that the other noise parameters, $p_\text{GHZ}$, $p_\text{BSM}$ and $p_\text{link}$, have a much simpler effect on the fidelity.
-In fact, there is no randomness involved in their effect, and our treatment of these parameters is exact.
-Therefore, we do not show plots where these are varied.
-We note though that in Figure \ref{fig:verification:fidelity_qlink}, the accuracy of the analytical expressions is verified for nontrivial values of these parameters. \\
+We note that the other noise parameters, $p_\text{GHZ}$, $p_\text{BSM}$ and $p_\text{link}$, have a much simpler effect on the fidelity as their effect does not depend on the times at which entanglement is distributed between the factory node and the different end nodes.
+This has allowed our treatment of these parameters to be exact and therefore verification plots where these parameters are varied are not required.
+We note though that in Figure \ref{fig:verification:rate_fidelity_qlink} the accuracy of the analytical expressions is verified for nontrivial values of these parameters. \\